asaparov/prontoqa/README.md

-# PrOntoQA
+# PrOntoQA and PrOntoQA-OOD
-This repo contains PrOntoQA, as described in our paper, [Language Models Are Greedy Reasoners: A Systematic Formal Analysis of Chain-of-Thought](https://arxiv.org/pdf/2210.01240.pdf).
-PrOntoQA generates question-answering examples with chains-of-thought that describe the reasoning required to answer the questions correctly.
-The sentences in the examples are syntactically simple and amenable to semantic parsing, and so this code can be used to formally analyze the predicted chain-of-thought from large language models such as GPT-3.
+This repo contains PrOntoQA-OOD, as described in our paper, [Language Models Are Greedy Reasoners: A Systematic Formal Analysis of Chain-of-Thought](https://arxiv.org/pdf/2210.01240.pdf).
+PrOntoQA and PrOntoQA-OOD generate question-answering examples with chains-of-thought that describe the reasoning required to answer the questions correctly.
+The sentences in the examples are syntactically simple and amenable to semantic parsing, and so this code can be used to formally analyze the predicted chain-of-thought from large language models.

 If you use our code in your work, please cite our paper:
 ```